 | Adults under 50 with no symptoms or risk factors | Baseline test at age 50; retest every 3 years after | Routine |

-The consequences of delaying treatment extend far beyond inconvenience โ they are measurable, research-backed, and preventable.
+The consequences of delaying treatment extend far beyond inconvenience.
+They are measurable, research-backed, and — most importantly — preventable with early action.

 Of dementia cases are linked to hearing loss.
 Early hearing aid use can reduce dementia risk by 61% in adults under 70.